cyberphone/json-canonicalization/dotnet/json.net.sign/README.md

 ## Clear Text Signature Sample Solution

-The sample is based on Newtonsoft's Json.NET library.
+The sample is based on Newtonsoft's Json.NET API (nowadays recommended by Microsoft).

-The code is (deliberately) simplistic with respect to the cryptographic part (using a hard-coded algorithm and key), while the rest is pretty universal.
+The code is _deliberately_ simplistic with respect to the cryptographic part (using a hard-coded algorithm and key), while the rest is pretty universal.